-Clickworker does seem to open and close applications from specific countries depending on their need for workers.
+Clickworker does seem to open and close applications from specific countries depending on the site’s need for workers.
 As such, it makes sense to join when you can, in order to “get your foot in the door.”

 Once you’ve registered with the site, you’re required to fill out some basic information relating to your language skills, work experience and “hobbies and know-how.”
 This is so you can be offered work suited to your skills.

-What kind of work is available on Clickworker?
+What Kind of Work is Available on Clickworker?

-In order to respect Clickworker’s confidentiality agreement, I can’t be too specific about the work I’ve done there, but the Clickworker site gives plenty of examples.
+In order to respect Clickworker’s confidentiality agreement, I can’t be too specific about the work I’ve personally done there, but the Clickworker site gives plenty of examples.

 Work can include:

 - Mystery photography (going into shops and photographing certain displays)